emoon/prodbg-web/_posts/2016-01-06-ProDBG-switches-to-Rust.md

 I started playing around with exposing parts of the C++ code and just calling "prodbg_main" the first and only thing in the Rust main code.
 After fixing some linking errors it all worked!
 That is one of the upsides with Rust as being a compiled language you can link with C/C++ code without needing some DLL bridge.

 Next I started expose some more parts of the code.
-I also wrote a "plugin handler" which loads the C dlls and just shows one of them on the screen.
+I also wrote a "plugin handler" which loads the dynamic libs (plugins) and just shows one of them on the screen.
 I also added reloading of plugins at the same time so now when compiling a plugin (which can be written in Rust or C/C++) it gets reloaded on the fly which is nice.

 The code can be found here which is just a testbench for playing around before diving into the main code [ui_testbench/main.rs](https://github.com/emoon/ProDBG/blob/rust/src/ui_testbench/src/main.rs)